What does a competitive mortgage rate look like in November 2019?

 But after three cuts to the official cash rate home loan interest rates have never been lower.
 The lowest variable rate in Finder's database is 2.69%.
 That's almost 80 basis points lower than a year ago.

-While this is great news for borrowers, getting a competitive home loan is a little more complicated than just finding the lowest rate around.
+While this is great news for borrowers, getting a competitive home loan is a little more complicated than just finding the cheapest rate around.
 Your rate type, the lender you choose and features like offset accounts all have a big effect on making your mortgage competitive.

 Competitive lenders often have more restrictions